Help

 • Two passport-style photos

-• Printout of your electronic I-94 information, which can be obtained at https://i94.cbp.dhs.gov/I94/
+• PDF of your electronic I-94 information

 • With few exceptions, your I-94 should list your ‘class of admission’ as F-1 and your ‘admit until date’ as D/S.